 “You saved our son,” the witch said.
 She laid her head against his chest.
 She could barely make words.
 “My curse…”

 “No, no,” he said.

 His voice was very quiet.

 In one of those books, you’ll find the story of a boy, the son of a powerful sorceress, who grew up in the court of the New King.
-He went on to roam the world, hiking the rocky northern reaches and sailing the warm southern sea.
+He went on to roam the world, charting the rocky northern reaches and sailing the warm southern sea.
 He was an explorer, a pirate, a diplomat, and a poet.
 He had one of the all-time great lives.

 Pilgrims still come from far away to seek his blessing.
 He is the keeper of traveler’s tales, patron of the patient, and protector of small children.

-And all who pass know they must slow and say hello.
+All who pass know they must slow and say hello.

 Here, no one hurries along the path.